FlorianFasmeyer/ASCII-Thunder-Ball/README.md

 ![download_it.gif](https://github.com/FlorianFasmeyer/ASCII-Thunder-Ball/blob/main/images/download_it.gif)

-2. Install pynput in your favourite virtual environment: ´Install pip install pynput´
+2. Install pynput and python in your favourite virtual environment: ´pip install pynput python´

 3. Run it